ILIAS-eLearning/ILIAS/docs/configuration/install.md

 questions.
 You might want to have a look into the [documenation of the command line setup](../../setup/README.md) or into the help of the program itself `php setup/setup.php help`.
 It is the tool to manage and monitor your ILIAS installation.

+To check which update step gets currently executed run the following SQL-Statement on your ILIAS database: `SELECT * FROM `settings` WHERE keyword = "db_update_running"`.

 ## Information on Updates